Gabor Sprungk: Second trial

 When questioned, Sprungk gave several conflicting accounts about what had happened, mainly claiming that Kämpf-Riberio had accidentally fallen out of the car during an argument.
 Fearing that they would blame him for the murder, he then wrapped her body up in a carpet and threw it into the Rhine.
 This was dismissed by coroners and forensic specialists, who indicated that traces of plastic found wrapped around the victim's skull showed that she had been suffocated to death.
 He was found guilty of her murder and given another life term for it.

 New charges and suicide

 While incarcerated at JVA Burg Prison, Sprungk was allowed to use the facility's computer for a year as part of his therapy program.
 He claimed to spend most of his time writing stories about the Harz mountains and hiking with his dog, but in December 2017, a routine check of the device led to the discovery of videos containing child pornography.

 Approximately a month later, Sprungk was found dead in his cell at JVA Burg Prison.
-The presence of a farewell note indicated that he had committed suicide, but the exact method used was not disclosed to the public.
+The presence of a farewell note indicated that he had killed himself, but the exact method used was not disclosed to the public.
 His death was met with relief from a majority of the residents of Mansfeld, most of whom said they were happy he could never harm another human being ever again.